 The mission of the Literacy Council is to provide free instruction through trained volunteer tutors, for citizens in Union County who lack the skills of basic reading, writing, and mathematics, computer technology, and English as a second language.

-The goal of the Literacy Council is to reach as many of these individuals as possible, and in turn impact not only them but also their families.
+The goal of the Literacy Council is to reach those individuals, in need of our services, and in turn, impact not only them but also their families and their community.

 The Literacy Council is a Union County United Way Agency.